pushpendrapal2206/DsAlgoPractice/Behavioral/README.md

 11. Describe a situation when you had to increase/boost the morale of the team members.
 12. Describe a situation when you received a feedback from colleagues. what was the feedback.
 How did you take it ?
 13. Describe a situation when you had conflicts with your manager or colleague.
 How did you handle it ?
+       * "During a project, my manager asked me to persuade a few team members to work over the weekend to address an issue that would improve
+          development efficiency.
+          * While I understood the importance of the task, I was aware that the team had already been working long hours and stretching their limits."
+          * I believed that pushing them further could lead to burnout, ultimately affecting their morale and productivity.
+I shared my concerns with             my manager and emphasized the importance of balancing workload to maintain long-term team efficiency.
+          * To find a middle ground, I suggested alternative solutions, such as prioritizing tasks for the upcoming week or redistributing
+             responsibilities to avoid overburdening the team.
+          * My manager appreciated my perspective and agreed to defer the task to the following week.
+This allowed the team to rest and return
+             recharged, ensuring the issue was resolved efficiently without compromising their well-being.
+          * This experience taught me the importance of open communication and standing up for my team’s well-being while aligning with
+             organizational goals.
+It also reinforced the value of proposing constructive alternatives when addressing differences in priorities.
-14. Describe a situation when you received a constructive feedback ?
+15. Describe a situation when you received a constructive feedback ?
 How did you act upon it ?
-15. Describe a situation when you have worked on something which was not part of your role ?
+16. Describe a situation when you have worked on something which was not part of your role ?
-16. Describe a situation when you proposed an idea and it was not accepted.
+17. Describe a situation when you proposed an idea and it was not accepted.
 How did feel about it ?
 Were you able to get satisfactory answers to not accepting your idea ?
-17. Tell me about your most interesting project ?
+18. Tell me about your most interesting project ?
     * General context of project (Goal, vision, customer impact ) ?
         * Use case was to digitize the loyalty cards from a merchant for customers.
 Which will give 2 benefits to customers, they need not to carry physical loyalty cards with them, and they can easily earn burn points(In-Store/Online) using digital loyalty cards.
     * Team structure and my contribution for the project ?